Nandita10062001/Mumbai-vibemap/README.md

 ⚡ **Chaotic Hustle** - Urban energy in perpetual motion
 📸 **Do It For The Gram** - Where every corner is Instagram gold

-Using cutting-edge ML, comprehensive data colleciton and extensive feature engineering, I have worked towards building a system that predicts the vibe of any location in the city.
+Using cutting-edge ML, comprehensive data collection and extensive feature engineering, I have worked towards building a system that predicts the vibe of any location in the city with **87% accuracy**.

 ---